 A few years ago I participated in a special event for online marketing.
 The organizer, a genuinely caring person, wanted to send participants a gift.
 She sent a box of caramel candy.
 I appreciated the gesture, but I had to give away the candy.
-I just don’t eat it.
+I just don’t eat caramels.

-A real estate agent sent her client a scratch-and-sniff card as a thank you – after representing that client in sale and purchase of his homes.
+A real estate agent sent her client a scratch-and-sniff reward card as a thank you – after representing that client in sale and purchase of his homes.

 Each of these stories demonstrates what’s becoming increasingly common: fake personalization.
+And each of those marketers wasted time and money with these well-meaning gestures that ultimately led to resentment and ill-will.

 We’ve all been encouraged to personalize our interactions with clients.
-Research actually supports this advice.

 In particular, a study attributed to Robert Cialdini mailed a survey with 3 different cover letter set-ups: a printed letter; a printed letter with a handwritten message; and a printed letter with a handwritten message on a Post-It note.